ArenKDesai/Aren-s-Notes/botany lec 2_25_2025.md

 2. tRNA: transfers amino acids to mRNA during translation to build polypeptides.
 3. rRNA: ribosomal RNA: building block of ribosome.

 Structural Genes: regions of the DNA that code for a particular protein.
 Usually 1000 kilobases long.
 Some traits are controlled via >1 gene.
+Each amino acid is coded by 3 nucleotides, known as a **triplet codon